 First, pick up some glittery felt squares from the dollar store.
 You can get 2 butterflies on 1 felt square.

 Trace the image lightly then cut around leaving 1 inch around to show the glitter.
 I cut around the antennae into a heart shape.
+You can pick up the freebie here.

 Prepare to either have some ribbon and a single hole punch to hang it or a piece of magnetic tape so that students can hang it on their fridge.